Puig99/Task2.2_PuigMarti/README.md

 [![Marcianito cumbia](http://img.youtube.com/vi/OWodAv1KHaM/0.jpg "Marciano cumbion")](http://www.youtube.com/watch?v=OWodAv1KHaM)

-The miniature won't be shown on screen, since on markdown documents we can use video.
-But the link will take you to Youtube, to
+The miniature will show as an image, you will need to click on it to acces the video web page.